Post-Treatment Home Care Instructions

 Note: When taking any prescribed medication containing Acetaminophen (Tylenol), i.e.; Percocet, Hydrocodone, Vicoden or Tylenol with Codeine, you should not take additional Tylenol so as not to exceed the safety level of Acetaminophen.
 Please contact the office with any questions you may have.

-Please alert your Indianapolis periodontist to any allergies or sensitivities that you might have to antibiotics.
+Please alert your Fishers or Indianapolis periodontist to any allergies or sensitivities that you might have to antibiotics.
 An antibiotic may be prescribed following your surgical procedure.
 Take as directed until gone.
 It is advisable not to take these medications on an empty stomach, as nausea may result.
 For women taking birth control pills, be advised that antibiotics may interfere with their effectiveness.

 Instructions for Download and Printout

 The following documents are available for download in PDF format.
 You will need the Adobe Reader installed to view.